Former ‘RHOC’ Star Vicki Gunvalson’s Daughter Briana Culberson Reveals The Gender Of Her Third Child

 While Briana likely confirmed her news of her third child on her Instagram page as well, her account has been marked private, which means that only those she approves are able to follow her.

-As The Inquisitr previously reported, Briana has been showing off some impressive photos of herself in recent weeks since dropping a ton of weight after getting healthy and embarking on the Keto Diet.
-As some may know, Briana began dieting due to complications from Lupus years ago and has been losing weight in a healthy manner ever since, as has her husband.
+As The Inquisitr previously reported, Briana has been showing off some impressive photos of herself in recent weeks since dropping a ton of weight after getting healthy and embarking on a keto diet.
+As some may know, she began dieting due to complications from lupus years ago and has been losing weight in a healthy manner ever since, as has her husband.